 In addition to golf, Borrego Springs Resort offers its guests a variety of recreational amenities to choose from including our full-service Spa Serenity with a privatized pool, a heated swimming pool, whirlpool spa, six lighted tennis courts and fitness center.
 Enjoy a refreshing dip in their heated pool featuring covered seating, lounge chairs, cabanas and complimentary towels.
 The lighted tennis courts offer guests the option to continue playing even after the sun goes down before unwinding in the bubbling spa.
 A fitness center provides cardiovascular and weight training equipment housed in air conditioned comfort with a mirrored wall for the optimal work-out experience.

 Click here for the Borrego Springs Resort.
-Please note that we have a very special room rate available for all CAMP BADWATER and BADWATER SALTON SEA entrants for before, during, and after the race: the special booking code to utilize that rate will be provided to all entrants during registration for the event.
+Please note that we have a very special room rate available for all BADWATER IMMERSION and BADWATER SALTON SEA entrants for before, during, and after the race: the special booking code to utilize that rate will be provided to all entrants during registration for the event.
 Reservations must be made via phone.

 Click here for the Google Map of the resort's location.
 Click here for more about Borrego Springs, CA.

 Phoenix, AZ to Borrego Springs: 293 miles